Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  As long as you have a rally big data base, for it.
+  As long as you have a data base, for it.
 You don't have to worry about it hitting a limit in growth.

   <br /><br />